-37. Each year, in the light of decisions by the Scottish Ministers on the allocation of budgets for the forthcoming financial year, the SG will send to the RBGE by 31 March a formal statement of its budgetary provision, a note of any related matters and details of the budget monitoring information required by the SG.
-The statement of budgetary provision will set out the budget within the classifications of resource Departmental Expenditure Limits (DEL), capital DEL and Ring-fenced (non-cash) DEL.
+38. Each year, in the light of decisions by the Scottish Ministers on the allocation of budgets for the forthcoming financial year, the SG will send to the RBGE by 31 March a formal statement of its budgetary provision, a note of any related matters and details of the budget monitoring information required by the SG.
+The terms of that letter, referred to as the Budget Allocation and Monitoring letter, should be viewed as complementing the content of this document.

+39. The monthly monitoring is the primary means of in-year budgetary control across the SG.
+As such RBGE must comply with the format and timing of the monitoring together with any reasonable requests for further information.

+40. The statement of budgetary provision will set out the budget within the classifications of resource Departmental Expenditure Limits (DEL), capital DEL and Ring-fenced (non-cash) DEL.
 RBGE will also inform the Sponsor Unit at the earliest opportunity if a requirement for Annually Managed Expenditure (AME) budget is identified.

-Transfers of budgetary provision between the different classifications would require the prior approval of the SG Finance Directorate.
+41. Transfers of budgetary provision between the different classifications would require the prior approval of the SG Finance Directorate.
 Any proposals for such transfers should therefore be submitted to the sponsor unit.

-The SG should also be advised in the event that budget provision was forecast to be higher than estimated net expenditure.
-Subject to the above, transfers of provision within the summary classifications may be undertaken without reference to the SG, subject to any constraints on specific areas of expenditure e.g. the approved pay remit.
+42. The SG should also be advised in the event that budget provision was forecast to be higher than estimated net expenditure.
+Subject to the above, transfers of provision within the summary classifications may be undertaken without reference to the SG, subject to any constraints on specific areas of expenditure e.g., the approved pay remit.

-38. If the trading and other resource income - or the net book value of disposals of non-current assets - realised is less than included in the most up to date agreed budget the RBGE shall, unless otherwise agreed with the SG, ensure a corresponding reduction in its gross expenditure.
+43. If the trading and other resource income - or the net book value of disposals of non-current assets - realised is less than included in the most up to date agreed budget the RBGE shall, unless otherwise agreed with the SG, ensure a corresponding reduction in its gross expenditure.
 (The extent to which the RBGE exceeds agreed budgets shall normally be met by a corresponding reduction in the budgets for the following financial year.)

-If income realised is more than included in the most up to date agreed budgets the RBGE must consult and obtain the prior approval of the SG before using any excess to fund additional expenditure or to meet existing pressures.
-(Failure to obtain prior approval for the use of excess income - excluding income resulting from gifts, bequests and donations - to fund additional expenditure may result in corresponding reductions in budgets for the following financial year.)
+44. If income realised is more than included in the most up to date agreed budgets the RBGE must consult and obtain the prior approval of the SG before using any excess to fund additional expenditure or to meet existing pressures.
+Failure to obtain prior approval for the use of excess income - excluding income resulting from gifts, bequests, and donations - to fund additional expenditure may result in corresponding reductions in budgets for the following financial year.